RobWiederstein/opioidLit/README.md

 Hopkins University in 2021.
 It preserves and provides permanent public access to previously-internal corporate documents released from opioid litigation and other sources.
 The documents shed light on the opioid industry during the height of the U.S. opioid crisis.”
-As of Sepember 27, 2022, the archive contained 8.9 million pages and 1.5 million documents.
+As of September 27, 2022, the archive contained 8.9 million pages and 1.5 million documents.